 Most people grow up to be healthy adults who form attachments with other adults while still enjoying their parents’ relationship.
 They acknowledge that these are two separate relationships, and there is room for everyone to receive love and attention.

-In some cases, parents are unable to allow their adult children to move into their relationships.
-They may intentionally try to sabotage them from receiving love from their new partners.
+In some cases, parents cannot allow their adult children to move into their relationships.
+They may intentionally sabotage them from receiving love from their new partners.

-A toxic mother-in-law may treat the new wife with hostility, exclude her from family events or bad-mouth her to her son.
-They may try to convince their sons that the daughter-in-law is not good enough for him.
-This is not only hurtful to the daughter-in-law, but it is also stressful for the son who has to deal with the infighting.
+A toxic mother-in-law may treat the new wife with hostility, exclude her from family events, or bad-mouth her son.
+They may try to convince their sons that the daughter-in-law is not good enough for them.
+This is hurtful to the daughter-in-law, but it is also stressful for the son to deal with infighting.

 They Force Partners to Choose Sides

-In-laws sabotage a marriage by consistently forcing their child to choose them over their spouse.
+In-laws sabotage a marriage by consistently forcing their children to choose them over their spouses.
 They may demand that a woman spends the holidays with them instead of with their spouse or create arguments and demand that their child take their side.

 Adults who cannot defend their spouse against their parents often find that the relationship with their partner erodes as a result.
+In many cases, this leads to the couple’s eventual divorce with the help of a divorce lawyer.
 In many cases, this leads to the eventual divorce of the couple.
 That’s why it’s critical to put your spouse before your parents.

 They Overstep Boundaries and Invade Privacy

 There have been stories of in-laws who have read their son’s emails, listened in on phone calls, opened the couple’s mail, and gossiped about them to friends and family.
-Toxic in-laws may go around gathering “intel” on their child’s spouse, attempting to find out anything they can to break up the couple.
+Toxic in-laws may gather “intel” on their child’s spouse, attempting to find out anything they can to break up the couple.
 They visit unannounced and may even access the couple’s home when they are away.

 In many cases, in-laws will encourage their child to talk to them about the couple’s problems, then offer “advice” that will break the couple apart.
-This is an unhealthy behavior, and it can lead to the eventual breakup.
+This is an unhealthy behavior, leading to the eventual breakup.

 How to Keep Your In-Laws from Ruining Your Marriage

 The best way to keep your in-laws from sabotaging your marriage is to keep them out of it, for the most part.
 They should not be involved in marital conflicts.
-Avoid living in the same household with them if they are going to cause problems.
-If possible, move to a different neighborhood, creating both a psychological and physical boundary between you.
+Avoid living in the same household with them if they will cause problems.
+If possible, move to a different neighborhood, creating a psychological and physical boundary between you.

 Finally, manage your parents.
-Don’t allow them to sabotage your relationship.
-Establish boundaries early on and let them know that disrespecting your spouse or your marriage is not acceptable.
+Please don’t allow them to sabotage your relationship.
+Establish boundaries early on and let them know that disrespecting your spouse or marriage is unacceptable.